zackattack2130/Phanny/README.md

 ## The Design

-This board would not have come to life if not for Aran from PCBWay.
+This board would not have come to life if not for Aran from [PCBWay](https://www.pcbway.com/) .
 He reached out to me to see if I had any interest in working on another project, this time utilizing their PCB manufacturing service.
 I enjoyed the work they did on a case I designed, and I love trying new things, so I took him up on his offer and got to work.

 I knew the basics of what I wanted: split, ortho, staggered column, splay, and a num-row.
 I decided to get the layout dialed in using the well-known Keyboard Layout Editor.
 I started playing around with different layouts and testing different splay angles.
 Then I adjusted how much column stagger I wanted.
 My aim was to make something comfortable when reaching for any key.
 Another issue I knew I wanted to overcome from prior boards was the thumb cluster.
 Thanks to printing several test plates, I think I landed on something very comfortable for long typing sessions while still leaving enough keys that I don’t feel forced into multiple layers.